rshnn/multithread-bank-system/README.md

         exit

-## Testcase 6: Filling up Server to Limit
+## Test Case 6: Filling up Server to Limit

+This is a simple test case to ensure that greater than 20 accounts cannot be created for the server.
+A single client process attempts to create 21 accounts.
+An error message is prompted from the sever on the 21st command.

 __Server__